exonum/exonum-doc/src/get-started/install.md

 ```

 `libsodium-dev`, `libsnappy-dev` and `librocksdb-dev` are optional libraries
 for installation.
-Meanwhile, as these packages reduce the build time, thus,
+Meanwhile, as these packages reduce the build time, their
-their installation is highly recommended.
+installation is highly recommended.

 You should also set the paths to libraries of these packages in the
 environment variables: